 The Buena Vista is one of the Sonoma wineries where you can enjoy a picnic.
 It's just a short drive from the Sonoma town square.

-Clos du Bois winery is another great option if you are looking for a starting point on your wine tasting adventure.
-Clos du Bois has been around since 1974 and is well known for having a great selection of top-quality wines.
+Landmark Vineyards wineries are another great option if you are looking for a starting point on your wine tasting adventure.
+It has been around since 1974 and is well known for having a great selection of top-quality wines.
+They are especially well known for their Chardonnay and Pinot Noir.

 Address: 1791 Olivet Road, Santa Rosa